 A professional ethic for programmers would not be enough, as they are not the only ones who play a crucial role in the process of shaping algorithmic systems.
 Many other professional groups, from company executives to the users themselves, are just as relevant.
 We do not want to look simply at the code of a program.
 Rather, we want to examine how the application is socially embedded, who it will affect and how it is implemented.
 The Algo.Rules are oriented toward the process of algorithmic systems.
 This is one of the strengths of our approach: that it addresses multiple target groups together.
 The target groups relevant in this regard are described in greater detail both here and in the preamble.

-No, because the Algo.Rules do not relate to all algorithmic systems.
+The Algo.Rules do not claim to be applied to all algorithmic systems.
 They apply only to those that have a direct or indirect, but always significant, impact on people’s lives or on society.
 For example, this includes software used to filter job applications, make recommendations to the police or to courts, or make decisions in disease-diagnosis settings.
 Thus, our approach is not about establishing design rules for all algorithmic systems but only for those that are relevant in this way.
 A recent assessment of potential impact on social inclusion, carried out by Ben Wagner and Kilian Vieth on behalf of the Bertelsmann Stiftung, offers an example of criteria that could guide this kind of relevance evaluation.
 Among other factors, this depends on who is implementing the algorithmic system, whether it is making decisions about people, what kinds of larger processes and in what area the algorithmic system is embedded in, and what consequences the system’s decisions might have for individuals’ lives or within society more broadly.
 In this regard, we classify systems at different levels: The stronger the algorithmic system’s potential influence on people’s lives or on society, the more important it is that the Algo.Rules be followed, and the more stringently the system should be reviewed.

 We have looked closely at sets of principles and criteria that have previously been published or are currently in the development phase.
 Most of these were created in the USA.
 In a previous study, we analyzed three of these in greater detail, including the “Principles for Accountable Algorithms and a Social Impact Statement for Algorithms” produced by the FAT/ML Conference, the Future of Life Institute’s “Asilomar AI Principles,” and the “Principles for Algorithmic Transparency and Accountability” published by the ACM U.S. Public Policy Council.
 Our work additionally incorporated findings derived from analyses of additional compendia and from exchanges with numerous other projects.
-The Algo.Rules represent a complement to and a further development of existing initiatives.
-They differ from other compendia in two respects: First, they are not oriented solely toward programmers.
-Rather, they address all persons who are involved in the development and application of algorithmic systems.
-Second, they include formal design rules, while eschewing reference to moral norms.
-To a certain degree, this makes them universal.
+The AI Ethics Guidelines Global Inventory provides a good overview of all initiatives.